Me_sulis

 The Green Rice Field in Indonesia

+Indonesia the Agricultural Country In agricultural country like Indonesia, rice or paddy fields are the most commonly found here.
+The layout of the green rice fields became a great view when you visit several regions in Indonesia.
 Agriculture plays an important role in Indonesia.
 Not only its supply food, but also to the countries industry.
 A strong agricultural industry in Indonesia shows its stable food source.
 As having stable food source is one of the major requisite of a nation.
 Added to that, it also creates more jobs to work in farms and factories.
-And with modern technological advancements, better methods are now being used, making harvesting more productive and more efficient.
+And with modern technological advancements, better methods are now being used, making harvesting...

 Lake Singkarak on the map